CyberFlameGO/svnpython/Doc/library/functions.rst

 or use in modern Python programming.
 They have been kept here to maintain backwards compatibility with programs written for older versions of Python.

-Python programmers, trainers, students and book writers should feel free to bypass these functions without concerns about missing something important.
+Python programmers, trainers, students and bookwriters should feel free to bypass these functions without concerns about missing something important.